Carnival Ecstasy accidents and incidents

 - Cuban refugees boat rescue (2013)

-In September 2017, one 6-day Bahamas cruise (itinerary Sept 9-15) from homeport Charleston SC (to Freeport, Half Moon Cay and Nassau) was cancelled due to hurricane Irma.
+In September 2017, one 6-day Bahamas cruise (itinerary Sept 9-15) from homeport Charleston SC (to Freeport, Half Moon Cay, and Nassau) was canceled due to hurricane Irma.
 All cruise and shore excursion bookings received full refunds.

 On April 21, 2017, a 53-year-old female passenger (suffering from chest pains) was medevaced while the ship was approx 240 km (150 ml) east of homeport Port Canaveral.
 USCG Clearwater dispatched a helicopter (MH-60 Jayhawk) to airlift the woman and together with a crew nurse transport them to Halifax Health Medical Center (Daytona Beach Florida).